 - enormous bulls

 - large house spiders of the genus Tegenaria

 - domestic geese

-In the UK, when I used to read Farmers Weekly regularly, there was always a story about a farmer who had been crushed to death by his bull.
-In France bulls seem happier and less lethal.
+When I read Farmers Weekly regularly in the UK, there was always a story about a farmer who had been crushed to death by his bull.
+In France, bulls seem happier and less lethal.
 Perhaps it’s because they are not so sexually frustrated, having constant access to upwards of 29 gorgeous Limousine ladies.
-They seem to live outside year-round too, sharing their fields with the females and their offspring in a bucolic, old-fashioned and utterly charming scene.
+They also seem to live outside year-round, sharing their fields with the females and their offspring in a bucolic, old-fashioned and utterly charming scene.
 Or maybe French baler twine really does have magic properties.